crdschurch/crds-graphql-content/README.md

 # crds-graphql-content

-Central GraphQL service to consume and graph all data micro services.
-Built and deployed to Kubernetes via TeamCity.
+Content GraphQL service for returning data from our CMS.
+This will be consumed ONLY by the graphql gateway.
+Do not make any client calls directly to this service.
+They should all flow through the gateway.

 ## Quick Start
 It is recommended that you first become familiar with graphql theory and implementation here (https://www.apollographql.com/docs/).
 This project uses Apollo for creating the GraphQL server on top of Express.